tesschin/tesschin.github.io/_pages/publications.md

 ## Journal Articles
 1. **Hyojin Chin** and Mun Yong Yi.
 2021.
 Voices that Care Differently: Understanding the Effectiveness of a Conversational Agent with an Alternative Empathy
 Orientation and Emotional Expressivity in Mitigating Verbal Abuse.
 International Journal of Human–Computer Interaction.
-(Accept / IF 3.353) <br>
+(Accept / **IF 3.353**) <br>

-2. Kim, Seongchan, Jincheul Jang, Seongchan Kim, **Hyojin Chin**,and Mun Yong Yi.
+2. Kim, Seongchan, Jincheul Jang, Seongchan Kim, **Hyojin Chin**, and Mun Yong Yi.
 2016.
 Job Preference Analysis and Job Matching System Development for the Middle Aged Class.
 Journal of Intelligence and Information Systems, 22(4), 247–264. <br>
 - DOI: https://doi.org/10.13088/JIIS.2016.22.4.247

 ## International Conferences